Rental Restrictions & Other Strata Bylaws

 Learn More about Pet Bylaws by clicking here.

 It is very important when purchasing a condo to review all of the rules and bylaws, and understand how they might apply to you – now, and in the future.
 Rental restrictions are just one type of bylaw.
 Other common areas that buyers usually want to know are pet, BBQ & smoking bylaws.

-If you are looking to purchase or sell a property in the current market, or in the future, get in touch with The Condo Group Real Estate for expert insight and advice at 250-382-6636.
+If you are looking to purchase or sell a property in the current market, or in the future, it’s important to have an expert on your side.
+Get in touch with The Condo Group Real Estate Ltd.for more information at 250-382-6636.

 Come meet your Condo Experts, and visit our modern new office, designed to enrich your buying and selling experience, located at 102-3645 Tillicum Road, Victoria, BC.
 In the meantime, search through thousands of listings in the Greater Victoria Area here.